Distance between closed sets and the solutions to stochastic partial differential equations: The HJMM equation

-is absolutely convergent, and that the associated mapping $\rho : H \to H$ is Lipschitz continuous.
-Then we are in the mathematical framework of Section \ref{sec-SPDEs}, and \cite[Assumption 4.8]{FTT-positivity} is also fulfilled.
+In this section we assume that $\sigma$ satisfies the assumptions stated in Section \ref{sec-SPDEs}; in addition, we even assume that $\sigma \in C^2(H;L_2^0(H))$.
+This ensures that \cite[Assumption 4.8]{FTT-positivity} is fulfilled.
 Let $K \subset H$ be the closed convex cone of all nonnegative forward curves; that is

 Then the following statements are equivalent: \begin{enumerate} \item[(i)] $K$ is invariant for the HJMM equation (\ref{HJMM}).

 \item[(ii)] We have the SSNC (\ref{SSNC-zero}).

 \item[(iii)] For each $h \in K$ and each $x \in \bbr_+$ with $h(x) = 0$ we have